Last updated: June 2026

 As a host, your screen shows a real-time player list, current scores depending on mode, and a control panel.
 Students on their devices see only the game interface — questions, answers, and the competitive elements of the chosen mode.
 You can watch the full session without playing a single question yourself.

 This separation matters.
-In my testing across more than a dozen different game sessions, teachers who actively watched the host dashboard caught struggling students early and adjusted pacing accordingly.
-Those who just set it and forgot it missed that signal entirely.
+In my testing across more than a dozen game sessions, teachers who actively watched the host dashboard caught struggling students early and adjusted pacing accordingly.
+Those who set it and forgot it missed that signal entirely.

 Free vs. Paid Hosting: What Is Actually Different